maatthc/pnpm-concurrency-test/README.md

 This is a extreme case: the chances of 3 installation process being running in parallel with an empty Virtual Store are very remote.

-Adding an 'pause' of 15s between the executions avoids the issue.
+Adding an 'pause' of 15 seconds between the executions seems to minimaze the issue.

 An workaround would be implementing a simple 'retry' strategy such as: